ssigrid/yehaw/README.md

 Every time you open the environment, set the following environment variables:

-Mac - Show flask which file to run:
+Mac - Show flask which file to run, enable development environment to activate interactive debugger and reloader and set the port in which to run the application:
 >export FLASK_APP=cowboysearch.py

-Mac - Enable development environment to activate interactive debugger and reloader:
 >export FLASK_ENV=development

-Mac - Set the port in which to run the application, e.g.:
 >export FLASK_RUN_PORT=8000

 On Windows command line, you can the environment variables with:
 >set FLASK_APP=cowboysearch.py

 >set FLASK_ENV=development

 >set FLASK_RUN_PORT=8000

 And on Windows PowerShell:
 >$env:FLASK_APP = "cowboysearch.py"

 >$env:FLASK_ENV = "development"

 >$env:FLASK_RUN_PORT = "8000"